-If you take your AVCs at the same time as your LGPS pension, you may be able to take some or all of your AVCs as a tax-free lump sum providing, when added to the automatic LGPS lump sum as detailed in the Retirement benefits section, the total lump sum does not exceed 25% of the capital value of your LGPS benefits, nor does it exceed 25% of the lifetime allowance, which for the year 2019/20 is £263,750 (£1,055,000 x 25%).
-However, if you have previously taken payment of (‘crystallised’) pension benefits you will have already used up some of your lifetime allowance, therefore The maximum tax-free cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance.
+If you take your A V Cs at the same time as your L G P S pension, you may be able to take some or all of your A V Cs as a tax-free lump sum providing, when added to the automatic L G P S lump sum as detailed in the Retirement benefits section, the total lump sum does not exceed 25% of the capital value of your L G P S benefits, nor does it exceed 25% of the lifetime allowance.
+The lifetime allowance for 2020/21 is £268,275 (£1,073,100 x 25%).
+However, if you have previously taken payment of (‘crystallised’) pension benefits you will have already used up some of your lifetime allowance.
+The maximum tax-free cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance.

-If you retire and take your AVCs later, you can then normally only have up to 25% of your AVC fund as a lump sum.
+If you retire and take your A V Cs later, you can then normally only have up to 25% of your A V C fund as a lump sum.

-Transferring your AVC fund to another scheme
+Transferring your A V C fund to another scheme

-You can transfer your AVC independently of your main scheme benefits and, provided you have stopped paying AVCs, you can transfer your AVC fund even if you continue to contribute to the LGPS.
+You can transfer your A V C independently of your main scheme benefits and, provided you have stopped paying A V Cs, you can transfer your A V C fund even if you continue to contribute to the L G P S.

-You can choose to transfer your AVC fund to a scheme that allows you take advantage of the flexibilities introduced from April 2015, eg being able to take a flexible retirement income, take your fund as a number of lump sums, or take the whole fund in one go (all from age 55).
+You can choose to transfer your A V C fund to a scheme that allows you take advantage of the flexibilities introduced from April 2015, eg being able to take a flexible retirement income, take your fund as a number of lump sums, or take the whole fund in one go (all from age 55).
 You should be aware that there may be tax implications associated with accessing flexible benefits.
 The income from a pension is taxable; the rate of tax you would pay depends on the amount of income that you receive from a pension and from other sources.

 Getting advice

-Free and impartial government guidance about your defined contribution (AVC) pension options is available from Pension wise.
+Free and impartial government guidance about your defined contribution (A V C) pension options is available from Pension wise.
 Find out how to access this by visiting www.pensionwise.gov.uk or call 0800 138 3944 to book an appointment.
 This service is available on the internet, over the telephone or face to face at a Citizens Advice branch.

-If you are considering taking payment of or transferring your AVC plan you should consider accessing this pension guidance and taking independent advice to help you decide which option is most suitable for you.
+If you are considering taking payment of or transferring your A V C plan you should consider accessing this pension guidance and taking independent advice to help you decide which option is most suitable for you.

-You can also pay AVCs to increase your death in service lump sum cover over and above the two times career average pay provided by the LGPS, or to provide additional dependants’ benefits.
+You can also pay A V Cs to increase your death in service lump sum cover over and above the two times career average pay provided by the L G P S, or to provide additional dependants’ benefits.

-contribute to a concurrent personal pension plan or stakeholder pension scheme
+Pay into a personal pension plan or stakeholder pension scheme

-You may be able to make your own arrangements to pay into a personal pension plan or stakeholder pension scheme at the same time as paying into the LGPS.
-With these arrangements, you choose a provider, usually an insurance company.
+You may be able to make your own arrangements to pay into a personal pension plan or stakeholder pension scheme at the same time as paying into the L G P S. With these arrangements, you choose a provider, usually an insurance company.
 You may want to consider their charges, alternative investments and past performance when you make your choice.

 You choose how much to pay into the arrangement.
 You can pay up to 100% of your total UK taxable earnings in any one tax year into any number of concurrent pension arrangements of your choice (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme) and be eligible for tax relief on those contributions.